 1. Fatigue And Weakness

 Fatigue is an extremely general symptom of cancer.
 Feeling tired doesn’t mean that you have cancer – fatigue is related to a number of chronic diseases.
-However, with cancer growth, you will feel extreme fatigue.
-If you experience excessive tiredness even after a good night’s sleep or sufficient rest, consult your doctor immediately.
+However,

 It’s not unusual to feel breathless every now and then.
 But if you notice that you’re being short of breath more than usual, consult your doctor.
 A study states that about 50–70 percent of all cancer patients exhibit this symptom at some point during their illness.1 While many types of cancers cause breathing difficulty, it is mainly associated with lung cancer.